 S.No.
-Environmental Issue / Monogoment Messures Institutiona l Responsibility Component Management Measures Planning Supervision The contractor will also put up sedimentation cum grease traps a located in road sections which are ultimately entering into any channels with a fall exceeding 1.5 m.
-Contractor will ensure that construction materials containing a enclosure such that sediment-laden water does not drain into nearly y surface wate fine particles a r bodies / water are stored in an 11.3 Slope Protection and Control of Soil Erosion Slope protection shall be provided on embankments abutting we pitching for slopes b/w 1:4 (V:H) to 1:2 (V:H).
+Environmental Issue / Management Measures Institutional Responsibility Component · Planning Supervision The contractor will also put up sedimentation cum grease traps located in road sections which are ultimately entering into any channels with a fall exceeding 1.5 m.
+Contractor will ensure that construction materials containing enclosure such that sediment-laden water does not drain into nearly y surface wate fine particles a r bodies / water re stored in an 11.3 Slope Protection and Control of Soil Erosion Slope protection shall be provided on embankments abutting we pitching for slopes b/w 1:4 (V:H) to 1:2 (V:H).
 Retaining we embankments.
-In borrow pits, the depth shall be so regulated that the sides of the steeper than 1 vertical to 2 horizontal, from the edge of the final sec.
+In borrow pits, the depth shall be so regulated that the sides of the steeper than 1 vertical to 2 horizontal, from the edge of the final see.
 The contractor will take slope protection measures as per Environmental Expert of the Authority Engineer to control soil erouse of dykes, sedimentation chambers, basins, fibber mats, multioner devices.
 All temporary sedimentation, pollution control works and maintenincidental to the earth work or other items of work and as such made for them.
-Contractor will ensure the following aspects: During construction activities on road embankment, the side so be graded and covered with stone pitching, grass and shrub a stablishment of grass sods.
+Contractor will ensure the following aspects: During construction activities on road embankment, the side so be graded and covered with stone pitching, grass and shrub a establishment of grass sods.
 Other measures of slope stabilization and seeding of batters and drains immediately on completion.
-In borrow pits, the depth shall be so regulated that the sides on the steeper than 1 vertical to 2 horizontals, from the edge of the Along sections abutting water bodies, stone pitching as per deslopes.
-Soil shall be monitored for erosion at select locations mentioned in General EMP. excavation will ction of the bank design, or as osion and sedin ches, grasses, shance thereof was no separate as per design sphe season is favoration will includ of earthworks.
-Of the excavation he final section esign specification have a slope not of the nentation through slope, drains and slope, drains and slope, drains and slope, drains and slope and fill areas will be decifications.
-For able for the e mulching netting on will have a slope of the bank, on will protect 11.4 Water Pollution from Fuel and Lubricants The contractor will ensure that all construction vehicle parking local vehicle, machinery and equipment maintenance and refueling site from rivers and irrigation canal/ponds.
+In borrow pits, the depth shall be so regulated that the sides of not steeper than 1 vertical to 2 horizontals, from the edge of the Along sections abutting water bodies, stone pitching as per dislopes.
+Soil shall be monitored for erosion at select locations mentioned in General EMP. excavation will ction of the bank design, or as posion and sedinches, grasses, seance thereof was no separate as per design sphe season is favoration will include of earthworks.
+Of the excavation he final section esign specificati have a slope not a directed by the nentation through slope, drains and a payment will be and fill areas will recifications.
+Forable for the e mulching netting a will have a slope of the bank, on will protect 11.4 Water Pollution from Fuel and Lubricants The contractor will ensure that all construction vehicle parking local vehicle, machinery and equipment maintenance and refueling site from rivers and irrigation canal/ponds.
 All location and lay-out plans of such sites will be submitted establishment and will be approved by the Environmental Expert of Contractor will ensure that all vehicle/machinery and equipment refueling will be carried out in such a fashion that spillage of contaminate the ground.
-Oil interceptors will be provided for verefueling areas as per the design provided. by the Contract the Authority Eent operation, refused to the function of the services and lub ed at least 500 m etor prior to their ngineer and PIU. maintenance and ricants does not
+Oil interceptors will be provided for verefueling areas as per the design provided. by the Contract the Authority Eent operation, in fuels and lub tor prior to their ngineer and PIU. naintenance and ricants does not